David Bangs: Works authored

-He has a website for his third book, Land of the Brighton Line, and has co-produced a video describing the ownership and ecological status of the Brighton Downs, Brightons Big Secret: The Downland We Own.
+Bangs has co-produced and narrated a number of videos including two that describe the ownership and ecological status of the Brighton Downs; Brightons Big Secret - The Downland We Own and Our Rainforest in Miniature: Chalk Grassland and its Wildlife.

 He hosted the BBC2 programme This Land: Coppers and Bangs, which was recommended in The Times "Today's Viewing Choice" and The Independent's "Pick of the Day".
 The Independent's review described Bangs as, "A committed advocate of the right to roam" and said, "Bangs has made it his mission to compile a companion to the wildlife of the Sussex Downs, which he feels is endangered by modern developments".

 Bangs created many public murals in central London from 1980 to 1990, including contributions to the Brixton murals and a mural commemorating the Tolpuddle Martyrs.
 Photos of his murals, painted between 1977 and 1990, are on display on the For Walls With Tongues project.
 His murals often took inspiration from nature.